Baylor Athletes Used Gang-Rapes as ‘Bonding’ Experience: Lawsuit

 But unofficially, “some Baylor Bruins were at times used to engage in sexual acts with the recruits to help secure the recruits’ commitment to Baylor,” the lawsuit states.
 It also alleges that more than one “hostess” was impregnated by football players and claims that at least one alleged victim was told by another hostess to tell police she had “‘consensual sex with one white male’ in an apparent effort to protect the Baylor athletes.”

-In addition to Ukwuachu’s case, former Baylor football player, Tevin Elliott, was convicted in sexual assault charges.
-Another former player, Shawn Oakman, is awaiting trial on similar charges, and Tre’Von Armstead and Shamycheal Chatman—both also former players—have been indicted on charges related to a 2013 alleged gang rape.
+In addition to Ukwuachu’s case, former Baylor football player Tevin Elliot was convicted on sexual-assault charges.
+Another former player, Shawn Oakman, is awaiting trial on similar charges, and Tre’Von Armstead and Shamycheal Chatman—both also former players—have been indicted on charges related to a 2013 alleged gang-rape.